 In light of the foregoing, it is difficult to arrive at a definitive answer as to how HST Rebates will be applied moving forward but Crooks is of some comfort for purchasers who have no alternative but to add a third party on title for the purpose of obtaining a mortgage.

 How to Apply for the HST Rebate:

 A form called the GST-190 must be filled out and filed to the Canadian Revenue Agency.
 The form can be found online and must be submitted electronically.
 You must apply within two years of the new home closing.
-Here is the link to the form is: http://www.cra-arc.gc.ca/E/pbg/gf/gst190/gst190-13e.pdf
+The link to the form: http://www.cra-arc.gc.ca/E/pbg/gf/gst190/gst190-13e.pdf

-It is always important to explore these options with your lawyer well before closing to make sure you do not run into any last minute surprises.
+It is always important to explore these options with your lawyer before closing to ensure you do not run into any last-minute surprises.
 Drop by or give us a call for more information!

 Please note the content on this website is provided for general information purposes only and does not constitute legal or other professional advice of any kind.